pywbem/pywbemtools/docs/pywbemclisubcommands.rst

 Help command
 ------------

-The help command provides information on special commands and controls that

-can be executed in the :ref:`interactive mode`.
-This is different than the ``--help`` option that provides information on command groups, and subcommands.
+The help command provides information on special commands and controls that can be executed in the :ref:`interactive mode`.
+This is different from the ``--help`` option that provides information on command groups, and subcommands.